moding-il/bizdoc.core/README.md

 }
 ```

-In BizDoc configuration file, set the Type of your object to the new object with your implementation.
+In BizDoc configuration file, change the Type of the widget to your object implementation.

 ```json
 Widgets: [{